Appendix cancer: Treatment

-Small carcinoids (<2 cm) without features of malignancy may be treated by appendectomy if complete removal is possible.
-Other carcinoids and adenocarcinomas may require right hemicolectomy.
-Note: the term "carcinoids" is outdated: these tumors are now more accurately called "neuroendocrine tumors."
+Small neuroendocrine tumors (<2 cm) without features of malignancy may be treated by appendectomy if complete removal is possible.
+Other neuroendocrine tumors and adenocarcinomas may require right hemicolectomy.

 Pseudomyxoma peritonei treatment includes cytoreductive surgery which includes the removal of visible tumor and affected essential organs within the abdomen and pelvis.
 The peritoneal cavity is infused with heated chemotherapy known as HIPEC in an attempt to eradicate residual disease.
 The surgery may or may not be preceded or followed with intravenous chemotherapy or HIPEC.

 Epidemiology

 A study of primary malignancies in the United States found a rate of 0.12 cases per 1,000,000 population per year.
 Carcinoids that were not identified as malignant were not included in this data.
 Carcinoid is found in roughly 1 in 300-400 appendectomies for acute appendicitis.

 In a systematic literature review where 4765 appendiceal cancer patients were identified, the incidence of appendiceal cancer was shown to have increased regardless of the type of tumor, age, sex, and stage of appendiceal cancer.
 Roughly 75% of appendiceal cases listed in the review had some form of metastases occurring.
 No observed trends have been noticed as to why this increase is occurring.
 One theory proposed is the increased use of computed tomography imaging in emergency departments since the early 1990s allowing for detection to occur before a surgery may be performed.

+Malignancies in the appendix may also cause Pseudomyxoma peritonei.